daos-stack/daos/docs/release/support_matrix_v2_2.md

 but this is not supported in a production environment.)
 It is strongly recommended that all DAOS engines in a DAOS system use the same model of high-speed fabric adapter.
-Heterogeneous adapter population across DAOS engines has **not** been tested, and running with such configurations may cause unexpected behavior.
+Heterogeneous adapter population across DAOS engines has **not*- been tested, and running with such configurations may cause unexpected behavior.
 Please refer to "Fabric Support" below for more details.